 My visits to my mother are the longest sustained contact we have had in 40 years.
 I sit and talk with her until I can see that she is tired.
 Then I go.
 I’m fortunate that during this time I had no clear idea what she did to me.
 Had I known, I would not have saved her.
 Today my mother tells me that she does not intend to marry again.
 Since she lacks teeth, breasts, and bowel control, I agree with her.
 She has a long brown shit stripe on the back of her hospital gown.
 They do manage to get her to change her gown sometimes, but she refuses to bathe; she hasn’t bathed since she was brought in.

 This morning, she tells me about five imaginary children she adopted.
-I’m pretty sure this is a sideways reference to my best friend, the Davis’.
+I’m pretty sure this is a sideways reference to my best friend Katie’s family, the Davis family.
 Katie had 3 sisters and 1 brother, a boy named Ed who I met during my incredibly unsuccessful time in Montessori school.
-His older sister, Katie, became my best friend.
+Ed’s older sister, Katie, became my best friend.
 I am an only child; my mother was keen to have kids around.
 She routinely took all five Davis children to the beach, or to play.
 I’ve reached out to the Davis’ as an adult but no one wants to rekindle anything, yet we vacationed together and shared a cabana every year at the bath and tennis club.

 The nurses say my mom suffers from dementia.
 She may have slight dementia from some of what she says, but her odd lies, these are normal for my mother.
 Her dementia comes and goes, and is not severe.
 With me, she is rarely delusional, but she usually lies.